JAlexHouse/TWANGish/README.md

-# TWANG
+# TWANGish
-A Arduino-based, 1D, LED loving, dungeon crawler. inspired by Line Wobbler by Robin B
+A Arduino-based, 1D, LED loving, dungeon crawler. inspired by Line Wobbler by Robin B, This version of TWANG is my own personal fork of the original repository, with various features and personalization

 ## Video playlist
 A playlist that shows the development of TWANG and the game in both a desktop and house-sized form can be found here: https://www.youtube.com/watch?v=9yf_VINmbTE&list=PL1_Z89_x_Dff-XhOxlx6sQ38wJqe1X2M0